 So what are the basics that we need to know for conducting our own Council fires?
 Let us begin with every gathering by having all the participants seated in a circle with the fire location to be at the center of this circle.
 While many of the customs I share with you are flexible and open to improvisation, the circle is not.
 Imagine if we insisted that every session of our local and federal government were conducted in a circle, how would this affect the dynamics of these meetings?

 “You have noticed that everything an Indian does is in a circle, and that is because the Power of the World always works in circles, and everything tries to be round… The Sky is round, and I have heard that the Earth is round like a ball, and so are the stars.
 The wind, in its greatest power, whirls.
 Birds make their nests in circles, for theirs is the same religion as ours… Even the seasons form a great circle in their changing, and always come back again to where they were.
 The life of a man is a circle from Childhood to childhood, and so it is in everything where power moves. ~Black Elk (1863-1950) Oglala Sioux Holy man

 The Circle is orientated to the Cardinal directions.
 Traditionally, the Elders and the master of ceremony, a pipe carrier would be seated in the West direction.
 Women would sit in the Southern hemisphere and the Men in the Northern hemisphere, all were arranged according to age with the youngest of the group seated in the East direction.
 There are symbolic reasons to this seating arrangement, along with the intention of balancing the masculine and feminine energies.
+On the East to West axis sat a Fire Keeper who would be comparable to a court judge.
+Embodying the archetypal energy of Lady justice, ensuring equity within the circle.

-The group should choose a master of ceremony who begins by opening sacred space.
-This is to honor the indigenous Spiritual traditions and to create a positive, loving environment.
-Organized Religion’s rituals, dogma, and belief systems are not a part of these sacred gatherings.
-Opening sacred space is a tradition which begins by facing the East direction.
-Each of the four cardinal directions is faced, moving clockwise.
-As we face each of the directions the elemental energy of creation is recognized.
-The elements of Fire,Water, Earth, and Wind are aspects of these creative forces.
-There were animal archetypal energies also associated with these directions.
 Looking then to Mother Earth, expressing gratitude for sustaining us, for providing the basis of our existence, and for all life upon our planet.
 Then looking above to the sky and heavens, honoring our relatives, the ancestors, the celestial bodies including the moon, star people and star nations of which we are included.
-The indigenous people also acknowledged a Creator, often referred to as the Great Mystery, the Great spirit.
+The indigenous people also acknowledged a Creator, often referred to as the Great Mystery, or the Great spirit.
 While looking to the sky, spend a few moments in silence.
-This is an appropriate time for group members to personalize this experience according to their own belief system, but do so silently.
+This is an appropriate time for group members (Fire Keepers) to personalize this experience according to their own belief system, but do so silently.

 Upon lighting the fire, some traditions would elect to sing a song and perhaps even move around the fire, but always in a clockwise motion.
 This is the time which the fire gains strength, and also to celebrate.
 It’s a happy occasion to come together, as anticipation also grows.
 Observe the fire as it goes through its stages, and there will come a point where it will grow friendly.
 This is the time to turn the focus of all in attendance to the purpose of your gathering.